Mokens/MIPs/MIPS/mip-2-Goals-and-Objectives.md

 _The goal of the Mokens project is mass adoption by the general public of NFTs and dapps on the Ethereum blockchain._

-The Mokens project shares this goal with all projects that want to acheive it.
-We invite all people and projects to work with us to acheive this common goal.
+The Mokens project shares this goal with all projects that want to achieve it.
+We invite all people and projects to work with us to achieve this common goal.
 If this is your goal or something you want then we want to work with you.

-All NFTs and dapps benefit from acheiving this goal.
+All NFTs and dapps benefit from achieving this goal.

 The Mokens project intends to help achieve this goal by being a bridge between non-crypto websites/software and crypto applications/dapps on the Ethereum blockchain.